unipartdigital/udes-open/addons/udes_stock/README.md

 * @param id - id of the batch to get next task to pick
 * @param skipped_product_ids - (optional) list of product ids that should be skipped by next

-Returns the information of the next task to pick: picking_id and quant_id or package_id.
+Returns the information of the next task to pick:
+* picking_id
+* quant_id and pick_quantity (when picking products)
+* package_id (when picking packages)
+* move_line_ids
+* num_tasks_picked
+* num_tasks_to_pick
+* confirmations: list of dictionaries of the form `{'query': 'XXX', 'result': 'XXX'}`.

+Note: Confirmations are used after the user picks the product/package, and it should be requested by the 'query' to scan/type a value that should match with 'result'.
+Confirmations are enabled by picking type (u_enable_confirmations).

 ### Check whether the user has any assigned batch
 ```